openspending/community.openspending.org/resources/osi/index.md

 At the end of the report - you will find an appendix which outlines what are, in our view, a few key tools which may be of use to those investigating or working with government financial information.
 We hope that this is a useful resource for those building training curriculae around financial data - and would welcome any feedback if there is anything we have missed.

 This report is deliberately short.
 We know that people seldom read page upon page of long winded explanation.
 We believe that there are some very quick ways to make the work that these organisations do a lot easier, more thorough and sustainable.
+Hence in this report we:

-Hence, we talk here a) about how the data could be improved and b) about training needs for these organisations.
+  * outline how the data could be improved in order to make it more usable
+  * examine some key case studies of how organisations are using technology to do groundbreaking research,  citizen engagement, visualisation and tracking of accountability.
+  * talk about the training needs for CSO's to help them better use the data available, and to demand better data.

 The team behind the report can be reached at any time on info [at] openspending.org.